NethServer/ns8-nextcloud/README.md

 ## Specific ldap mail field for Samba AD

-you can change the mail field used by nextcloud with an environment variable.
-The default mail ldap field is `userPrincipalName` which is relevant to the AD domain name and not the mail address of the user.
+You can change the mail field used by Nextcloud with an environment variable.
+The default LDAP mail field is `userPrincipalName`, which corresponds to the AD domain name and not the user's email address.
 By adding `LDAP_MAIL_ATTRIBUTE` your users wil be able to login with :
  - `sAMAccountName`: eg `john`
  - `userPrincipalName`: eg `john@ad.domain.com`